JasonSun623/ESA-ROB/src/assignment3/readme.md

 If we dont find a point on the lookahead circle we have to find the shortest way back to the path.
 We use the line between the two waypoints and calculate the perpendicular line and the distance from the robot to the line.
 Now we can navigate back to this line and if it's back in range it will start following the line again using the lookahead circle.

-After that worked, we also had trouble getting the robot to follow the calculated point, caused by how the difference between the `x>pi` and `x<-pi` being larger than `pi`, but this was solved by applying the fix in the error calculation, and not to the positions and targets.
+After that worked, we also had trouble getting the robot to follow the calculated point.
+Whenever the angle was flipped between `-pi` and `+pi` the robots behavior became erratic.
+This is caused by how the difference between the `x>pi` and `x<-pi` being larger than `pi`.
+Finally, this was solved by adding `2*pi` or substracting `2*pi` in the error calculation, so the robot turns the shortest angle.

 # Running instructions